HabeebOps/LAMP-Project/LEMP.md

 `sudo apt update`

-Then, install Apache with:
+Then, install Nginx with:

 `sudo apt install nginx`

-You’ll be prompted to confirm Apache’s installation.
+You’ll be prompted to confirm Nginx’s installation.
 Confirm by pressing Y, then ENTER.

 Once the installation is finished, you’ll need to adjust your firewall settings to allow HTTP traffic.
 Ubuntu’s default firewall configuration tool is called Uncomplicated Firewall (UFW).
 To list all currently available UFW application profiles, execute this command: